hauselin/ollama-r/paper/paper.md

 # Design

-`ollamar` implements a modular, non-opininated, and consistent approach that aligns with established software engineering principles, where breaking down complex systems into manageable components enhances maintainability, reusability, and overall performance.
+`ollamar` implements a modular, non-opinionated, and consistent approach that aligns with established software engineering principles, where breaking down complex systems into manageable components enhances maintainability, reusability, and overall performance.
 It also avoids feature bloat, ensuring the library remains focused on its core functionality.
 The key design philosophy of `ollamar` are described below.

 **Consistency and maintainability**: It provides an interface to the Ollama server and all API endpoints, closely following the official API design, where each function corresponds to a specific endpoint.
 This implementation ensures the library is consistent with the official Ollama API and easy to maintain and extend as new features are added to Ollama.
 It also makes it easy for R users to understand how similar libraries (such as in Python and JavaScript) work while allowing users familiar with other programming languages to adapt to and use this library quickly.
 The consistent API structure across languages facilitates seamless transitions and knowledge transfer for developers working in multi-language environments.